QUALITY OF LIFE COUNTRY

-A. CALORIES / DAY / INHABITANT: indicate the number of calories that the inhabitants of the country consume an average.
+A. CALORIES / DAY / INHABITANT: indicate the number of calories that the inhabitants of the country consume on average.
 It is an utmost representative indicator insofar as he answers to the more elementary one belonging to human needs.
-According to experts’ concept in the theme, the human beings needed around 2,500 calories day.
-The excess is worrying because he generates various types of diseases; the deficit generates malnutrition.
+According to experts’ concept in the theme, human beings needed around 2,500 calories a day.
+The excess is worrying because it generates various types of diseases; the deficit generates malnutrition.
 The maximum score is granted to this number of calories.

-B. INFANTILE MORTALITY: the children represent the bigger expression of love, so that it is easy to deduct the importance of his care and the level of effort for his growth and development.
-The relation with the level of quality of life is inversely proportional; he values to principal of infantile mortality, younger score.
+B. INFANTILE MORTALITY: the children represent the bigger expression of love so that it is easy to deduct the importance of his care and the level of effort for his growth and development.
+The relation with the level of quality of life is inversely proportional; he values the principle of infantile mortality, younger score.

-C. PER-CAPITA INCOME: measure the average level of entrance per capita at a country.
-Money is extremely important like means to satisfy human basic needs, a prerequisite to survive, and to raise moral standard humans to the superior level (social and spiritual).
-His behavior is directly proportional to the same level as quality of life.
+C. PER-CAPITA INCOME: measure the average level of entrance per capita in a country.
+Money is extremely important as means to satisfy human basic needs, a prerequisite to survive, and to raise moral standards for humans to the superior level (social and spiritual).
+His behavior is directly proportional to the same level as his quality of life.

 D. LEVEL OF ILLITERACY: the base for nutrition and human beings’ development constitutes the entrance.
 The education follows in the importance of the quality of life for the better, dialing difference with animals.
-The intelligence develops through the personal growth and establishes ranges among ones and others.
+Intelligence develops through personal growth and establishes ranges among ones and others.
 He is inversely proportional at the same level as life.

 G. PERCEPTION OF CORRUPTION: the ranges himself with base in studies accomplished by INTERNATIONAL TRANSPARENCY that they get into print periodically.
 The corruption, in the development of a country, amounts to AIDS in people's health and it generates her but the bad is missing of social justice and great generator of violence.
 His relation is inverse with the level of quality of life.

-H. INDEX OF PRODUCTIVITY: represents the relationship among the number of manufactured goods and services and the utilized resources.
-This index combines qualitative and quantitative aspects like value hour, applied technology, technical education, environmental conditions, etc. His relation is directly proportional to the same level as quality of life.
+H. INDEX OF PRODUCTIVITY: represents the relationship between the number of manufactured goods and services and the utilized resources.
+This index combines qualitative and quantitative aspects like value hour, applied technology, technical education, environmental conditions, etc. His relation is directly proportional to the same level as the quality of life.

 I. COUNTRY RISK: measured by variable international agencies considering like: level of security, economic handling, enterprise panorama, political situation, labor relations, treatment to the foreign investment, among others.
 It is an indicator very used by the investors and its relation is inverse with the quality level of life.